simduchaine/nancybilodeau-corpo/data_en/home/mission.md

 ---
 title: Mission

 ---

-To accompany people and businesses to be healthy and to be realized.
+Guide people and businesses to be healthier and reach their goals.